High School Group Terms and Conditions

 4. Exchange, Refund, and Cancellation Policy

 - Exchange: There is no fee to replace one participant with another.
-All Volunteer Forms are due 90 days before the expedition start date.
+All volunteer forms are due 90 days before the team start date.

 - Cancellation: All payments are non-refundable.

-- Exchange: Replacements will be considered on a case by case basis and are subject to a £300 fee.
-Volunteer Forms are due at least 90 days before the expedition start date
+- Exchange: Replacements will be considered on a case by case basis and are subject to a $500 fee.
+Volunteer forms are due at least 90 days before the team start date.

-All completed volunteer forms must be collected by the group leader and submitted to Earthwatch no later than 90 days before the departure date for the expedition.
-Failure to submit these volunteer forms by this date may result in cancellation from the expedition without refund.
+All completed volunteer forms must be collected by the group leader and submitted to Earthwatch no later than 90 days before the departure date for the Expedition.
+Failure to submit these volunteer forms by this date may result in cancellation from the team without refund.

 How to Cancel